Special Collections Copyright and Literary Rights Checklist

 Retained rights and publication requests need a workable process

-Some donors want to keep copyright or literary-rights control for a period while still placing the physical archive with a special-collections institution.
-That can work, but only if the permission workflow is practical for repository staff and outside researchers.
+Some donors keep copyright or literary-rights control for a period while placing the physical archive with a special-collections institution.
+That can work, but only if the permission workflow is practical for repository staff and researchers.

 Name the contact point for permissions during the retained-rights period: donor, estate representative, literary executor, law firm, or agent.